-Coma scale: When a patient presents with loss of consciousness or reduced alertness after a traumatic brain injury or cerebrovascular accident (stroke), the provider generally performs a neurological examination to determine the patient's level of consciousness.
-He follows specific guidelines that have associated scores, which are added up to determine the coma score.
+Coma: You may use R40.20 (Unspecified coma) along with the appropriate codes for any associated medical condition.
+When a patient presents with loss of consciousness or reduced alertness after a traumatic brain injury or cerebrovascular accident (stroke), the provider generally performs a neurological examination to determine the patient's level of consciousness.
+The provider will follow specific guidelines that have associated scores, which are added up to determine the coma score.
 EMTs may report coma scores when the patient presents initially, but some facilities may capture a coma score at intervals throughout the patient's stay.
 Regardless of who assigns the score, the initial score documented in the medical record should always be assigned a code.
-See Section I.B.14 of the 2021 Official Guidelines, for coma scale documentation by clinicians other than the patient's provider.
+See Section I.B.14 of the 2022 Official Guidelines, for coma scale documentation by clinicians other than the patient's provider.

-When assigning coma scale codes, remember these guidelines:
+When assigning coma scale codes (R40.21- to R40.24-), remember these guidelines:

 - 1. Sequence the coma scale codes after the diagnosis code(s). - 2.
-Choose one code from each subcategory: R40.21 (Coma scale, eyes open), R40.22 (... best werbal response), R40.23 (... best motor response) to get a complete scale. - 3.
-Add a 7th character to indicate when the scale took place; you should use the same 7th character for all three codes. - If only the total score is documented, choose code R40.24-(Glasgow coma scale, total score). - Do not report codes for individual or total Glasgow coma scale scores if your patient is sedated or in a medically induced coma.
+Choose one code from each subcategory: R40.21 (Coma scale, eyes open), R40.22 (... best verbal response), R40.23 (... best motor response) to get a complete scale. - 3.
+Add a 7th character to indicate when the scale took place; you should use the same 7th character for all three codes. - 4.
+If only the total score is documented, choose code R40.24-(Glasgow coma scale, total score). - Do not report codes for unspecified coma, individual, or total Glasgow coma scale scores if your patient is sedated or in a medically induced coma.